nsg-ethz/p4-utils/docs/source/advanced_usage.rst

 __ usage.html

 In this page we give an overview of the most advanced features available in P4-Utils.
-In the following paragraphs, we will explore some programmatic ways to configure the control plane and to schedule tasks on the nodes of the network.
+In the following paragraphs, we will explore some programmatic ways to control the switch and to schedule tasks on the nodes of the network.

 To get started, let us consider again the example already presented in the `usage section`__.